-A majority of miners could collude in -> Proof of Work Blockchains to attack the chain.
-Such an attack would not allow miners to steal any funds, but they could reverse recently -> confirmed transactions and block specific or general transactions, for example, by freezing funds.
+A majority of Bitcoin miners could collude in proof of work blockchains to attack the chain.
+Such an attack would not allow miners to steal any funds, but they could reverse recently confirmed transactions and block specific or general transactions, for example, by freezing funds.
 A successful 51% attack can bring the system to a halt.

 To send somebody Bitcoin, you need their Bitcoin Address.
-An address is technically the -> SHA256 hash of a -> public key, pre-fixed with 1, 3 or bc1.
-It can either be encoded with -> base58 or -> bech32.
+An address is technically the SHA-256 hash of a public key or script, pre-fixed with 1, 3, or bc1.
+It can either be encoded with base58 or bech32.

-Used to make large numbers shorter and easier to parse than binary or the commonly used Base10 (using the familiar system of numbers of 0-9).
-Base58 is the encoding scheme used for common Bitcoin Addresses, starting with 1 or 3.
+Used to make large numbers shorter and easier to parse than binary or the commonly used base10 (using the familiar system of numbers of 0-9).
+Base58 is the encoding scheme used for P2SH and P2PKH Bitcoin addresses, starting with 1 or 3.
 It includes the numbers 1-9, all uppercase characters except for I & O and all lower case characters except for l (as they could be mistaken for similar characters).
-See also: -> bech32
+See also: Bech32.

 A person pessimistic about Bitcoin.